ArchitAdh/HTML-CSS-Full-Course-Projects/README.md

-# HTML and CSS Projects from simple to advanced
+# Pure CSS Projects from simple to advanced